 Effectiveness in Preventing Pregnancy

-- Of 100 couples who use natural family planning methods each year, anywhere from 1 to 25 will become pregnant.
+- Of 100 couples each year who use natural family planning methods up to 25 may become pregnant.

-- Natural family planning (NFP) can be an effective type of birth control if more than one method of natural family planning is used, and if they are always used correctly.
+- Fertility awareness can be an effective type of birth control if more than one method is used, and if they are always used correctly.
+This may include use of condoms or other barrier methods during potentially fertile times of the menstrual cycle.

-- A woman tracks signs such as the days of her menstrual cycle, her daily "at rest" temperature, and changes in her cervical mucus over the course of each month.
+- A woman tracks signs such as the days of her menstrual cycle, her daily “at rest” temperature and/or changes in her cervical mucus over the course of each month so that she knows her fertile days and can abstain from sex or use birth control those days to avoid pregnancy.

-- No, but it's a good idea to discuss natural family planning methods with a health care provider.
+- No, but it’s a good idea to discuss fertility awareness methods with a health care provider.
+To search for a family planning center near you, use the clinic finder.

 Basal Body Temperature Method

-Basal body temperature is the "baseline" temperature when you are relaxed and rested (like when you first wake up in the morning).
-During ovulation(when the ovaries release an egg and you can get pregnant) the basal temperature goes up a little.
-You can predict the days you' are likely to be fertile if you track and record your basal temperature each day for a few months.
+Basal body temperature is the “baseline” temperature when you first wake up in the morning.
+During ovulation—when the ovaries release an egg and you can get pregnant—the basal temperature goes up a little.
+You can predict the days you are likely to be fertile if you track and record your basal temperature each day for a few months

 Your basal temperature is typically between 96 and 98 degrees before you ovulate.
 After you ovulate, your temperature will rise just a bit, usually less than one degree.
-Such a small change is hard to detect and is best done with a basal body thermometer (available at drug stores).
+Such a small change is hard to detect and is best done with a basal body thermometer which is available at drug stores.
 Write down and keep track of your temperature each day.
 A Basal Body Temperature Chart can help you do that.

-With the calendar method, you predict fertile days by charting and recording how long your menstrual cycles last.
+With the standard days method, you predict fertile days by charting and recording how long your menstrual cycles last.

 Track how many days each of your menstrual cycles last.
 Use a calendar and write down when each cycle starts, beginning with the first day of your period.
 Keep a record of how many days your cycle lasts each month.

-To get the best information, you'll need to track and record how long your cycles last for at least eight months.
-If you can do this as long as 12 months, though, it's even better.
+To get the best information, you’ll need to track and record how long your cycles last for at least six months to get a highly accurate charting of your menstrual cycle.
+If you can do this as long as 12 months, it’s even better.

-To predict the first day you're likely to be fertile (the most likely time for you to get pregnant if you have unprotected sex) in your new cycle:
+To predict the first day you’re likely to be fertile—the most likely time for you to get pregnant if you have sex without birth control—in your new cycle:

-- You will need your menstrual cycle information from at least the past eight months, a calendar and a pen.
+- You will need your menstrual cycle information from at least the past six months, a calendar and a pen.

 - Subtract 18 days from the total days of your shortest cycle.
 Take that number and count ahead from the very first day of your next period (count the day your period begins).